Devising Within a Democracy

 Our self-producing series, led by the TEAM’s Producing Director Alexandra Lalonde and industry guests, continues this spring with two more workshops about the business side of making and sustaining your work.
 Each two-hour session is a peer-to-peer discussion over drinks–your registration fee includes beer and wine provided by the TEAM.
-Both workshops will be held in Manhattan.

 Tuesday, May 8th

 TEAM Producing Director Alexandra Lalonde and guest expert Meghan Gaur will lead a 2-hour peer-to-peer conversation about institutional fundraising for individual projects and small companies.
 With participants we will discuss grant writing, developing relationships, project and organizational budgets, and reporting.
 We’ll share experiences from the TEAM’s own fundraising, and solicit your questions in advance of the workshop to help guide our discussion.

 Currently the Program Associate at The Shubert Foundation, Meghan Gaur is also a trustee at the NYC Chapter of the Awesome Foundation, a global community advancing the interest of awesome in the universe $1,000 at a time.
 At the Shubert Foundation, Meghan helps to distribute $26 million in general operating support grants to theatre and dance organizations each year.
 Meghan has previously held fundraising positions at En Garde Arts, the Whitney Museum, and Round House Theatre in Washington, DC.
 Meghan holds a BA in Art History from The George Washington University, and an MFA in Theatre Management & Producing from Columbia University.
 Recently, she has been spotted snuggling with her new baby Roshan.